What is a Certified Medical Assistant?

-The topics or exam content for the general category include psychology, medical law and ethics, communication, and many other; for administrative category subject topics such as medical reception, scheduling appointments, patient navigation are included; for clinical category anatomy, infection control, pharmacology are some of the subjects.
+The topics or exam content for the general category include psychology, medical law and ethics, communication, and many other; for the administrative category subject topics such as medical reception, scheduling appointments, patient navigation are included; for clinical category anatomy, infection control, pharmacology are some of the subjects.
 To obtain a detailed list of content matter and subject topics refer to: Content Outline for the AAMA.

 Who is the Ideal Candidate to Become Certified?

 Medical assistants are basically responsible for filling the gaps in their respective work settings.
 They pay attention to small details so that everything runs smoothly.
 Here are some characteristics a certified MAs should inherit:

 - Given in the name, they assist their employers in making their lives more efficient.
 An ideal candidate should possess empathy and compassion, along with their passion for helping people.

 - To become certified, a candidate must ensure that this is the field they want to devote themselves to.

 - In the process of getting certified, medical assistants will get exposed to more advanced knowledge regarding the field and their skills will get brushed.
 Hence, MAs must have the knack and capability for learning and growing more.

 - An ideal candidate must be obedient and should maintain confidentiality in the matters of private information of patients they have accessed.

 Skills Required to become a Certified Medical Assistant